git-moss/DrivenByMoss-Documentation/Native-Instruments/Native-Instruments-Maschine-Jam.md

 * Quantize Amount: The amount of quantization to use when Quantize is executed.
 100% alignes all notes fully to the grid.
 * Default note view: The view that should be the default when you select an instrument track for the first time (e.g. Play, Drum, Sequencer, ...).
+* Start with session view: Enables the session view on startup if active otherwise the default note view is displayed.

 ### Session